Albert Paine: Biography

 Paine was born in New Bedford, Massachusetts, the son of Vermont farmer Samuel Estabrook Paine and Massachusetts shopkeeper Mercy Coval Kirby Paine, and was moved to Bentonsport, Iowa when he was one year old.
 From early childhood until early adulthood, Paine lived in the village of Xenia in southern Illinois; here he received his schooling.
 His home in Xenia is still standing.
-At the age of twenty, he moved to St. Louis, where he trained as a photographer, and became a dealer in photographic supplies in Fort Scott, Kansas.
+At the age of 20, he moved to St. Louis, where he trained as a photographer, and became a dealer in photographic supplies in Fort Scott, Kansas.
 Paine sold out in 1895 to become a full-time writer, moving to New York.
 He spent most of his life in Europe, including France, where he wrote two books about Joan of Arc.
 The works were so well received in France that he was awarded the title of Chevalier in the Légion d'honneur by the French government.

-Paine was married to Dora Locey and had three daughters.
+Albert and Dora Paine had three daughters.
 Max McCoy in his "Biographer Obscura: The Secret Life of Albert Bigelow Paine" (in Mark Twain Journal Vol. 56, No. 1 [Spring 2018], pp. 249–267) claims Paine was earlier married to Minnie Schultz, and he either lied or committed bigamy by marrying Dora while still married to his first wife.